RHEW-Laborartory/FID_dhcp_config/README.md

 # FID_dhcp_config
 Includes copies of various files from the root directory that allow the DHCP server to work.
-They are meant to be perserved here as working copies of the actual files of the system, as well as reused if needed.
+They are meant to be perserved here as working copies of the actual files that reside on the machine.

 __The files `dhcpd_dhcp.conf` and `dhcpd_dhcp3.conf` both need to be changed to `dhcpd.conf` in order to work.
 All file locations are specified on the top line of each file.__